saylordotorg/course_bio307/Unit04.md

+---
+layout: default
+title: "BIO307: Microbiology"
+course_description: "An examination of how to understand microorganisms, including their taxonomy and identification, chemistry and metabolism, growth, reproduction, and genetic characteristics.
+Particular emphasis on the common organisms that cause human disease, including bacteria, fungi, protozoa and helminthes, and viruses.
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Microbial Characteristics and Identification** <span id="4"></span>
 *In this unit, we will examine the different shapes and arrangements of